lacasseio/native-samples/cpp/static-library/README.md

-# Application with static library dependencies (static-library)
+# Application with static library dependencies

 This sample demonstrates building and using static libraries.